-- 15.2.1 A "grievance" is a written claim by the Association or a faculty member that there has been a violation, misapplication, or misinterpretation of any of the provisions of this Agreement. - 15.2.2 A "grievant" is the person or persons, including the Association or representatives thereof, making the claim. - 15.2.3 A "day" (for the purposes of this grievance policy) is any calendar instructional day. - 15.2.4 The "immediate supervisor" is the first administrator having immediate jurisdiction over the grievant. - 15.3 Time Limits: It is important that grievances be processed as rapidly as possible within the time limits specified at each level.
+- 15.2.1 A "grievance" is a written claim by the Association or a faculty member that there has been a violation, misapplication, or misinterpretation of any of the provisions of this Agreement. - 15.2.2 A "grievant" is the person or persons, including the Association or representatives thereof, making the claim. - 15.2.3 A "day" (for the purposes of this grievance policy) is any calendar instructional day. - 15.2.4 The "immediate supervisor" is the administrator having immediate supervision over the grievant.

+15.3 Time Limits:

+A Level One grievance must be filed within 30 days after the grievant knew or should have known of the event or situation which gave rise to the grievance.

+It is important that grievances be processed as rapidly as possible within the time limits specified at each level.
+If a response is not provided for Level One and Level Two within 10 days, the grievant may proceed to the next level.
+Only the Association determines whether to go to Level Three.
 Every effort shall be made to expedite the process.
 The time limits may, however, be extended or shortened by mutual written agreement.
-In the event a grievance is filed at such a time that it cannot be processed through all the steps in this grievance procedure by the end of the academic year and, if left unresolved until the beginning of the following academic year, could result in harm to the grievant, the time limits set forth herein shall be reduced so that the procedure may be included prior to the end of the academic year or as soon thereafter as possible. - 15.4 Procedure: Anyone filing a grievance shall have tried to solve the problem in an informal way by meeting with his/her immediate supervisor(s) before Level One.
+In the event a grievance is filed at such a time that it cannot be processed through all the steps in this grievance procedure by the end of the academic year and, if left unresolved until the beginning of the following academic year, could result in harm to the grievant, the time limits set forth herein shall be reduced so that the procedure may be included prior to the end of the academic year or as soon thereafter as possible.

+15.4 Procedure:

+Required Informal Resolution step:

+Anyone filing a grievance shall have tried to solve the problem in an informal way by meeting with the grievant's immediate supervisor(s) before Level One.
 Attendance at the informal meeting is normally between the employee and the immediate supervisor, but an employee may request Association representation if deemed prudent by the employee with at least one working days' notice to the supervisor.
-When a grievance is not appropriate to address at Level One, the District and the Association shall mutually agree that the Association may initiate the grievance at Level Two.
-In this case, the grievance statement shall be submitted at Level Two.
+The immediate supervisor may also request another management representative.
+If the manager requests another manager attend, the employee should be notified of that at least one working day ahead of the meeting.

+If not resolved, a facilitated discussion/meeting may occur by mutual agreement (as to meeting attendees and facilitator) between the grievant and the supervisor prior to moving to Level One.